djvoa12/ember-keycloak-auth/README.md

 Versions 0.9+ of this library require the LTS version 3.8 of Ember or greater.
 Versions 0.9+ uses native classes and Stage 1 decorators and requires ember-decorators-polyfill for environments before Ember 3.10.

-If you are using a version of Ember older than 3.8, please use ember-keycloak-auth version 0.3.0 (note - no @jftechnology scope).
+If you are using a version of Ember older than 3.8, please use ember-keycloak-auth version 0.3.0 (note - no @djvoa12 scope).

 Compatibility
 ------------------------------------------------------------------------------

-## @jftechnology/ember-keycloak-auth v0.9+
+## @djvoa12/ember-keycloak-auth v0.9+
 * Ember.js (LTS) v3.8 or above (requires ember-decorators-polyfill for Ember versions < 3.10)
 * Ember CLI (LTS) v3.8 or above

 ### Breaking changes v0.9+
-* Package name now scoped (ember-keycloak-auth:0.3.x -> @jftechnology/ember-keycloak-auth:0.9.x)
+* Package name now scoped (ember-keycloak-auth:0.3.x -> @djvoa12/ember-keycloak-auth:0.9.x)
 * Keycloak 'checkLoginIframe' option now defaults to false

 ## ember-keycloak-auth v0.3